WeTune/WeTune-code/README.md

 The first commands launches many processes running in the background.

 * `-spes`: use SPES verifier to prove rule correctness.
+We recommend to use `click-to-run/discover-rules-continuous.sh [-spes]` instead for SPES verifier since sometimes the processes may be unexpectedly shut down in current implementation, which remains to be fixed in the future work.

 The procedure will consume all CPUs and take a long time (~3600 CPU hours) to finish.
 The discovered rules so far can be found in `wtune_data/enumeration/run_*/success.txt` (`*` here is a timestamp).